-Proposers view of CMP315 and CMP375 Original against the CUSC Code Objectives consistent therewith) facilitates competition in the sale, level playing field for distribution and purchase of electricity; competition.
-Positive (b) That compliance with the use of system charging The purpose of this methodology results in charges which reflect, as far as is reasonably practicable, the costs (excluding any payments modification proposal is to between transmission licensees which are made under and refine the expansion constant so that it reflects accordance with the STC) incurred by transmission licensees in their transmission businesses and which are the costs of all the assets compatible with standard licence condition C26 used to construct the transmission system (rather requirements of a connect and manage connection); than simply an idealised overhead line).
-This will improve the cost reflectivity of the locational element of the TNUoS charge allowing more cost reflective charging. (c) That, so far as is consistent with sub-paragraphs (a) and Positive (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the More cost reflective developments in transmission licensees' transmission charging provides a better businesses; match between allowed regulated revenues and actual costs so more properly takes account of developments to the transmission licences' business (c) ' , (d) Compliance with the Electricity Regulation and any Positive relevant legally binding decision of the European Improving the cost Commission and/or the Agency ; and reflectivity of charging also matches the objectives in Special Condition C10. (e) Promoting efficiency in the implementation and Neutral administration of the system charging methodology.
+Proposers view of CMP315 and CMP375 Original against the CUSC Code Objectives

+Proposer's assessment against CUSC Charging Objectives - CMP315 Relevant Objective Identified impact facilitates effective competition in the generation and supply of electricity and (so far as is consistent therewith) facilitates competition in the sale, distribution and purchase of electricity; Positive More cost reflective charging helps facilitate a level playing field for competition.
+Positive The purpose of this modification proposal is to refine the expansion constant so that it reflects the costs of all the assets used to construct the transmission system (rather than simply an idealised overhead line).
+This will improve the cost reflectivity of the locational element of the TNUOS charge allowing more cost reflective (c) That, so far as is consistent with sub-paragraphs (a) and (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses; charging.
+Positive More cost reflective charging provides a better match between allowed regulated revenues and actual costs so more properly takes account of developments to the transmission licences' business (c) (d) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Positive Improving the cost reflectivity of charging also matches the objectives in Special Condition C10.

+(e) Promoting efficiency in the implementation and administration Neutral of the system charging methodology.